 Role: Strategic collaboration with Chief Risk Officer, writer/editor

-Strategy: The world of student loans, especially when serving as a contractor for the Department of Education, is a highly regulated world, and there were many specific regulations to dive into.
+Strategy: The world of student loans, especially when serving as a contractor for the Department of Education, is highly regulated, and there were many specific regulations to dive into.
 My CRO of course came at this from a legalese slant, but considering most of our internal audience were entry-level employees working in the call center, I gave quite a bit of pushback on making these topics more approachable.
 We agreed to utilize Q&As and real-world scenarios throughout the document, and once we wrapped up the content, I worked closely with a graphic designer to ensure the Code included graphics and photos, was easy to navigate, and was as unintimidating as a document this meaty could be.

 Delivery: In addition to the business having changed a great deal since the previous iteration of the Code a decade earlier, the CEO had been working on updated Core Values, which helped us organize and layout the new Code.
 The CEO announced the new Core Values at that year’s all-company meeting, and we launched the document with a Sharepoint microsite I built, video I directed, and intranet content, posters, etc.